 As you all can guess from the name of the recipe, the main ingredients used in today’s Raw Watermelon rind and Avocado salad is Watermelon and Avocado.
 I have kept this recipe simple and used minimum ingredients available in our pantry.

 The ingredients used are

 Watermelon, a rich source of essential nutrients, is 92% water and is low in calories.
 It is one of the most refreshing and hydrating fruits one can enjoy during the summer months.
-It helps you keep full for longer and is low in fiber.
+It helps you keep full for longer and is low in fibre.